jean-michelet/workflow/README.md

 const post = new Post();
 post.status = "unknown";

-wf.apply(post, "publish"); // throw an error "The instance has an unexpected state 'unknown'"
+wf.apply("publish", post); // throw an error "The instance has an unexpected state 'unknown'"
 ```